Survey on 3D face reconstruction from uncalibrated images: Background: Statistical 3D Facial Models

-The pipeline presented by \citet{DaiICCV2017_LYHM} is similar to the one in \citep{BoothIJCV2017_LSFM}; however, rather than rendering images from the 3D scans to detect landmarks in 2D, \citet{DaiICCV2017_LYHM} used the 2D image captured by the image system, like \citet{HuberVISIGRAPH2016_SFM}.
+The pipeline presented by \citet{DaiICCV2017_LYHM,DaiIJCV2020_LYHM} is similar to the one in \citep{BoothIJCV2017_LSFM}; however, rather than rendering images from the 3D scans to detect landmarks in 2D, \citet{DaiICCV2017_LYHM,DaiIJCV2020_LYHM} used the 2D image captured by the image system, like \citet{HuberVISIGRAPH2016_SFM}.
 The dense correspondences were also established by deforming a 3D facial template to each facial shape, but instead of using NICP, they used an approach based on the coherent point drift algorithm \citep{MyronenkoPAMI2010CoherentPointDrift} and refined the correspondences using optical flow for the texture channel.
+In their subsequent work \citep{DaiIJCV2020_LYHM}, before the dense morphing of the template, they first personalised the input template to better align with the scan, allowing them to obtain better correspondences.
 Finally, the facial model was built from the meshes in dense correspondence using PCA.
 They built a 3D model of the whole head, the Liverpool-York Head Model (LYHM), with 1,212 3D scans of subjects from a wide range of ages (Figure \ref{fig:LYHM_age}) and balanced in gender.

-In contrast to all the previous models, which capture geometric variations due to shape only, \citet{CaoVCG2014_FaceWarehouseFM} constructed the FaceWarehouse model, a bilinear face model that includes also expression variations.
-They used a Kinect system to capture 20 expressions (one of them being the neutral) of 150 individuals aged between 7 and 80 years old.
-For each of the expressions, 74 landmarks were located on the 2D picture using active shape model \citep{CootesCVIU1995_ASM}.
-These landmarks were then used to guide the fitting process of the Blanz and Vetter face model \citep{BlanzVetterSIGGRAPH1999} to the depth map, in order to obtain meshes in correspondence.
-Individual-specific expression blendshapes were then generated from the meshes obtaining 47 expressions for each subject, which were used as the face database.
-To build the bilinear face model, they assembled all the vectorised meshes into a 3-rank data tensor (vertices $\times$ identities $\times$ expressions) and applied N-mode singular value decomposition to decompose it.